pkwdata/M4G-BLE-Bridge/Readme.md

 ## Known issues

-- Disconnecting the USB device requires reset of the Bridge device
+- SOLVED - Disconnecting the USB device requires reset of the Bridge device
-- Disconnecting the Bluetooth device does not sucecssfully reconnect, RST Bridge and remove and re-add to OS.
+- SOLVED - Disconnecting the Bluetooth device does not sucecssfully reconnect, RST Bridge and remove and re-add to OS.
 - Mouse Function of the M4G is not working
-- Blue LED is not coming on once everything is connected and working
+- SOLVED - Blue LED is not coming on once everything is connected and working
 - Not getting enough Power for bridge and keyboard with a single USB cable.
 Currently using USB Cable to power keyboard and a seperate cable for the bridge device.
 This will eventually replaced with batteries.
+- Chords are causing characters to get stuck.